hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/okta.html.md

 6. Visit the "Sign On" tab in the application.
 7. Copy the "Identity Provider Metadata" URL.

-For information on configuring automated Team Mapping using Okta Group Membership, please see the [Configuration - Team Mapping (Okta)](./okta.html.md#configuration---team-mapping-okta) section below.
+For information on configuring automated Team Mapping using Okta group membership, please see the [Team Mapping Configuration (Okta)](#configuration---team-mapping-okta) section below.

 ## Configuration (Terraform Cloud)